matheus-vieira/matheus-vieira.github.io/source/resume/index.md

 permalink: /resume/
 ---

-## Purpose
+## Goal

-Create new and better concepts with design patterns and best practices for application development.
-Working together with a team focused on better solution for applications, independent of the language used and the plataforma that the system will be used.
+Create new and better concepts using design patterns and best practices for application development.
+Working together with a team leading them to find better solutions for the projects, regardless of the tools used.

 ## Available versions of my curriculum
 [Curriculum English]({{ '/resume/curriculum-en.pdf' }}){: .btn.btn-ghost download=""}